d2fn/gopack/README.md

 Gopack includes a few tools to help you track your project dependencies.

-1. `./gp show-dependencies` will show you the complete list of external dependencies in your project.
+1. `./gp show-dependencies` shows the complete list of external dependencies in your project.
-2. `./gp stats` will show you statistics about dependency imports.
+2. `./gp stats` shows statistics about dependency imports.

 # License